 Then came the threat of the COVID-19 pandemic and the requirement for immediate transition to distance learning to keep our students and staff safe while we continued to provide education.
 Within a few weeks, our District supplied 100,000 computer devices to students, made certain families had access to low-cost or free internet services, secured hotspots for those who faced housing insecurity, and served more than two million meals to Broward families.
 These efforts reinforced our promise to the community in Broward County Public Schools (BCPS) learning never closes.
 Below are additional highlights from the 2019/20 school year:

-- BCPS 2018/19 Federal Graduation Rate of 86.2% is the highest for our District since the Federal Uniform Graduation Rate was adopted in 2010/11 and marks an increase of nearly 2 percentage points from 2017/18 (84.3%). - Scores for 11th grade students in Broward taking the PSAT/NMSQT outpaced scores statewide. - Fifteen BCPS high schools were recognized among the best in the nation in the 2020 edition of U.S. News & World Report's Best High Schools, with four high schools ranking in the top 5%: Pompano Beach High School, Willliam T. McFatter Technical High School, Cypress Bay
+- BCPS 2018/19 Federal Graduation Rate of 86.2% is the highest for our District since the Federal Uniform Graduation Rate was adopted in 2010/11 and marks an increase of nearly 2 percentage points from 2017/18 (84.3%).
+The 2018/19 graduation rate was released by the Florida Department of Education during the 2019/20 school year and is the most recent data available.
+The State has not released graduation rate data for the 2019/20 school year. - Scores for 11th grade Broward students taking the PSAT/NMSQT outpaced scores statewide. - Fifteen BCPS high schools were recognized among the best in the nation in the 2020 edition of U.S. News & World Report's Best High Schools, with four high schools ranking in the top 5%: Pompano Beach High School, Willliam T. McFatter Technical High School, Cypress Bay